Skyrocket Revenue: Tailor & Personalize Corporate Wellness Programs

 3. Incent Employees to Take a Break

 In today’s technology age, constantly being ‘connected’ can negatively impact an employee’s mental and physical health.
 More companies are encouraging employees to ‘unplug’ from their devices and truly ‘switch off’.
-Why not incorporate these actions as part of a wellness program?
+Why not incorporate these ideas as part of a wellness program?

 Employees could earn points for:

-- Unplugging by 9pm each night and leaving their device outside of the bedroom (which can help employees who have troubles sleeping)
+- Unplugging by 9pm each night and leaving their device outside of the bedroom (which can help employees who have troubles sleeping).

-- Taking vacation without logging in so employees return refreshed
+- Taking vacation without logging in so employees return refreshed and energized.

-- Attending/listening to mindfulness programs (employees learn to be mindful everyday)
+- Attending/listening to mindfulness programs (employees learn to be mindful everyday).

-- Go for a walk ‘without’ their phones (truly getting back to nature)
+- Go for a walk ‘without’ their phones (truly getting back to nature).

-The better you align programs with an organization’s culture, the more likely you will see improvements in employee health and well-being.
+The better you align wellness programs with an organization’s culture, the more likely you will see improvements in employee health and well-being.

-Personalize to the Employee or Participant
+Personalize to Each Participant

 Beyond tailoring for an organization, employees need tailored options too.
 It’s time to move past the one-size-fits-all approach – employees want personalized, engaging and trackable programs that are 'made' just for them and achievable at their own pace.